Buckeye 50000 Water Fire Extinguisher

 - Monthly Visual Inspection: Ensure the pressure gauge is in the green and the tamper seal is intact.

-- Hydrostatic Testing: Every five years, the unit must be hydrostatically tested to ensure the pressure vessel remains safe.
+- 5-Year Hydrostatic Testing: Every five years, the unit must be hydrostatically tested to ensure the pressure vessel remains safe.

 Where can I find fire fighting equipment like this unit?

-You should always purchase life-safety devices from a reputable fire safety provider.
+Always purchase life-safety devices from a reputable fire safety provider.
 They can ensure the unit is shipped with the correct documentation and is ready for immediate installation.

 Can I use this on a grease fire?